apastor/entropy-postgresql/README.md

 ## How to use the functions

-The file `test_functions.sql` contains example of using the functions to query a temporary table.
+The file `test_functions.sql` contains examples using the functions to query a temporary table.